Explore the Nintendo Game Pocket and Games

 The Best Game Boy Games

 Tetris: as one of the best-selling games ever invented, Tetris first became available for Game Boy in 1989.
 Since then, Tetris has been named as Electronic Gaming Monthly's "Greatest Game of All Time".
-Tetris for the Nintendo Game Boy Pocket opened up an exciting world where simplicity and ingenuity came together to produced hours of entertainment.
-The sound effects and animations of rockets blasting off at the end of each level made the game even more exciting for Game Boy Pocket players.
+Tetris opened up an exciting world where simplicity and ingenuity came together to produced hours of entertainment.
+The sound effects and animations of rockets blasting off at the end of each level made the game even more exciting for players.

 Popular Nintendo Game Boy Categories

-Pocket Heaven offers in-depth information on the Game Boy Pocket and Game Boy Pocket Games.
+Pocket Heaven offers in-depth information on Game Boy Pocket Games.
 These include action, adventure, puzzle, fantasy, and even casino games.
-We'll continue to add information on the different types of games for Game Boy Pocket you can play as well as the types of games that can be played on each different type of console: Nintendo Game Boy Pocket, Game Boy Color, Game Boy Light, and Game Boy Advance.
+We'll continue to add information on the different types of games you can play as well as the types of games that can be played on each different type of console: Nintendo Game Boy Pocket, Game Boy Color, Game Boy Light, and Game Boy Advance.